 Usually, MRI scans are required as a further investigation of a body part.
 You may need an MRI scan for the following

-If you have any health concern and you think you need an MRI, you can book an appointment for a 15-minute GP consultation at London GP Clinic.
+If you have any health concern and you think you need an MRI, you can book an appointment for our GP consultation at London GP Clinic.
 You would advise you on what to do and if necessary, provide you with a same-day referral to our partner clinic for a private MRI scan.

-Call us today on 020 70434318for your MRI scan.
+Call us today on 020 70434318 for your MRI scan.